paul-thebaud/func-client/website/docs/advanced/models-composition.md

 ## Factory

 When you need to share features across **all** of your models, you should use a custom model factory.
-It will replace the FuncModel's `makeModel` function.
+It will replace the FuncClient's `makeModel` function.

 ```javascript title="makeModel.js"
 import { attr, makeModelFactory, toDate } from 'func-client/core';